mrdandelion6/Learn-to-Code/README.md

 Make sure your IDE is using the Python interpreter from the virtual environment you created, you may need to specify the path to the Python executable: `path-to-repo\repo-root\python\env\Scripts\python.exe`.
 You will also need to configure the notebook to use this same interpreter as its kernel.

 ### Learn R
-Located in the `python` directory.
-Made for someone who has never seen R before.
-This section is relatively new so the notes may currently be small (or empty).
+Learn data analysis and a little ML using R. Made for someone who has never seen R before.
+Located in the `r` directory.

-`notes.r` will contain detailed notes on using R.
+`notes.Rmd` will contain detailed notes on using R. See [r/README](r/README.md) for more info.

-You wll need version 4.4.0 or later.

 ---

 #### Happy coding.